Geography and Philosophy

 - Sean Walsh's family has a new addition: Welcome Kyler, who is keeping his parents very busy.

 - Bob Schroer’s Logic Class had a treasure hunt in!
 Students had to decode instructions and take selfies around the department to pass the test.
-(Check the Philosophy Department’s Digital Sign Board for results)
+(Check the Philosophy program’s Digital Sign Board for results)

 - Alexis Elder hiked to the original Castle Frankenstein while in Germany to give a talk!